When it comes to businesses these days, one has to be efficient to be successful, and that is often where outsourcing comes in.

 SEO and PPC

 Training an employee for this job takes time and money.
-A more cost-effective option is to find a professional that can optimize your content for your business.
+A more cost-effective option is to find a professional who can optimize your content for your business.

 Outsourcing back office admin and support